crazy-logic/vMix-Scripts/README.md

 ### MultiView

 Custom multiview with Program and Preview for vMix - similar to that found in the atem switchers.
 The folders of Mix2,3,4 contain the XML Lines for Mixes 2, 3 and 4.
+Thanks to Howlswolf on the vMix forums for the additional mix XML strings.
 You'll need the vMixLayout file for the overlay preset and then the MultiView.txt file as a script.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=nQqyBCKVPos